All that you need to know about ‘healthy diet’ for a healthy pregnancy

 - Roasted chana

-- Roti with a bowl of dal, a vegetable of choice and a glass of buttermilk
+- Roti, a bowl of dal, a vegetable of choice and a glass of buttermilk

-- Rice with dal, spinach vegetable, and some green salad and curd
+- Rice, a bowl of dal, spinach vegetable, and some green salad and curd

 - Plain parantha with buttermilk

-- Jowar/ bajra roti with ghee and raita – these grains are easy to digest
+- Jowar or bajra roti with ghee and raita

 - Mixed dal khichdi with vegetable curry and bowl of curd

-Pick a diet that packs the best nutrients for you and your baby.
-Ensure to consult your gynecologist or nutritionist before following any specific diet, so that you have a healthy pregnancy.
+Indian diet usually packs all the right amount of nutrients for a healthy, happy baby.
+Picking a diet that packs the best nutrients for you and your baby can go a long way in gaining the right weight and energy.
+Ensure to consult your gynecologist or nutritionist before following any specific diet, to ensure a healthy pregnancy.
 Remember that a healthy diet and lifestyle can keep you well during pregnancy and give your baby the best possible start in life.